An1-mesh/OpenAI-prompt-response-logging-system-with-metrics/README.md

 # Description
-This is a web application for a prompt response logging system.
+This is a web application for a prompt response logging system made using TypeScript, NestJS, ClickHouse and Streamlit.

 It consists of a proxy layer which:
 1. Queries OpenAI and returns the response to the user.
 2. Logs the request to Clickhouse database along with relevant metadata.
 3. Shows the requests and other related statistics on a dashboard.